mister-simon/P60-vial/README.md

 - Colemak-DH angle mod
 - Only overrides colemak characters not present in QWERTY
 - Uses `'` instead of `;` for typing convenience
-- Experimental one-shot mirror mode layer on left thumb inner, to allow for left hand only typing.
+- Experimental mirror mode layer on left thumb inner, to allow for one-hand only typing.
   - Line to denote axis of mirroring + to help understand hand positioning